alfredulu/Vote-Chain/README.md

-# Block Vote JS Edition

-Welcome to BlockVote!
-The application where a user can propose a prompt to vote on, then vote for one of two candidates!

 This app is meant to demonstrate how to create a full dApp starting from `create-near-app`, and also demonstrate how to implement collections and initiate a JS smart contract using the near-sdk-js!